 The saltiness of the chorizo and bacon perfectly balances the earthy chickpeas and fresh coriander in this delicious roastedhake recipe from Geoffrey Smeddle.
-You'll need to soak the chickpeas overnight - so make sure you plan ahead.
+An easy-to-cook recipe, developed by the chef for the Sunday Herald, you'll just need to make sure you soak the chickpeas overnight first.
 Alternatively, you can buy tinned, cooked chickpeas and save yourself some prep time.

 Geoffrey Smeddle, proprietor and chef of The Peat Inn in Fife, started his career working for Herbert Berger at The Café Royal and for Christopher Galvin in London.
 He then sealed his reputation as one of Scotland’s top chefs by opening Terence Conran's Etain, in Glasgow.